ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Action plugins
 --------------

-Action plugins are useful when you want to modify data that is provided to any module, or filter the data that is returned by the module.
+Action plugins modify the data that is provided to any module, or filter the data that is returned by a module.

 To create an action plugin, create a new class with the Base(ActionBase) class as the parent: